 Preventing falls among the elderly

 Question: My 65-year-old mother is becoming weaker and she doesn’t move well on her own.
 Her eyesight is also failing.
-What are some things I should do to prevent day-to-day injuries, like falling?
+What are some things I should do to prevent day-to-day injuries, such as falling?

 Answer: Falls are often overlooked as the basis for serious and life-threatening injuries.
 Falls are, in fact, the leading cause of injury-related death among older adults.
 One-third of U.S. adults over 65 fall each year.
-Twenty to 30 percent suffer injuries like bruises, hip fractures or even head traumas and brain damage.
+Twenty to 30 percent suffer injuries such as:

 Also, don’t underestimate the value of overall well-being.
 Be sure your mother is taking prescribed medications, eating well and staying active.
 Vertigo or numbness in a leg or foot can reduce safety.
 Consider a walker or other assistive device.